Aravindan-D/CALCULATER-FLUTTER-/README.md

 # CALCULATER-FLUTTER-
-Here we created a simple calc
+Here I created a simple calculator that can do basic mathematical operations.